Vladykkk/gulp-config/README.md

 ```
 npm run deploy
 ```
-Files are sending on ftp server, but before this you need to write a data of your server in appropriate file.
+Sending a files on server by ftp, but before this you need to write a data of your server in appropriate file.
 ```
 npm run zip
 ```